php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 This scenario can be avoided by providing a factory to create new streams.
 Due to the lack of formal standard for HTTP object factories, a developer must rely on a specific vendor implementation in order to create these objects.

+Another pain point is when writing re-usable middleware or request handlers.
+In such cases, package authors may need to create and return a response.
+However, creating discrete instances then ties the package to a specific PSR-7 implementation.
+If these packages rely on a request factory instead, they can remain agnostic of the PSR-7 implementation.

 Creating a formal standard for factories will allow developers to avoid dependencies on specific implementations while having the ability to create new objects when necessary.

 ## 3. Scope